terryaney/Documentation.Camelot/KatApp.Vue.md

 ## v-ka-input

-The `v-ka-input` directive is responsible for initializing HTML inputs to be used in conjunction with the RBL Framework calculations via synchronizing [`state.inputs`](#iapplicationdatainputs) and HTML inputs.
-Events are bound to inputs for default behaviors needed to handle RBL Framework calculations.
-Functionality of the [`v-ka-input` Scope](#v-ka-input-scope) is built from specific, known tables in the RBL Framework calculation (i.e. display,  disabled, etc.).
+The `v-ka-input` directive is responsible for initializing HTML inputs to be used in conjunction with the RBLe Framework calculations via synchronizing [`state.inputs`](#iapplicationdatainputs) and HTML inputs.
+Events are bound to inputs for default behaviors needed to handle RBLe Framework calculations.
+Functionality of the [`v-ka-input` Scope](#v-ka-input-scope) is built from specific, known tables in the RBLe Framework calculation (i.e. display,  disabled, etc.).

 The `v-ka-input` directive can be used in three scenarios.

 1. Applied to a `div` element and provided a `template`.
-The `<template>` content will be rendered and the rendered content will be searched for any `HTMLInputElement`s and automatically have event watchers added to trigger RBL Framework calculations as needed and well as binding to the [state.inputs](#iapplicationdatainputs) model.
+The `<template>` content will be rendered and the rendered content will be searched for any `HTMLInputElement`s and automatically have event watchers added to trigger RBLe Framework calculations as needed and well as binding to the [state.inputs](#iapplicationdatainputs) model.
 The `<template>` markup will have access to the [scope](#v-ka-input-scope).
 1. Applied to a `HTMLInputElement` directly without a `template`.
 Same as the inputs rendered in a template, this input will have events and binding set up and access to the scope.
 1. Applied to a 'container' `HTMLElement` without a `template`.
 Similar to when a `template` is provided, the container children will be searched for any `HTMLInputElement`s and automatically added events and bindings.
 The container will be given access to the scope.
 This can be envisioned as an 'inline template' so to speak where all the markup for an input is manually provided and only available to the current input.